strapi/documentation/CONTRIBUTING.md

   The project is now up and running at http://localhost:8080 and you should be able to access it in your browser.

 You are now ready to contribute to the Strapi documentation! 🚀

-🤗 Make sure to follow the [12 Rules of Technical Writing](https://handbook.strapi.io/user-success-manual/12-rules-of-technical-writing) and the [Strapi Documentation Style Guide](https://handbook.strapi.io/user-success-manual/strapi-documentation-style-guide) when writing your documentation contribution.
-These documents are meant to help you write a contribution that fits the whole Strapi documentation and make the reviewing process easier and quicker.
+### Write technical documentation

+For lengthier contributions, we provide general guidelines that can help you write clear and concise documentation:

+- The [12 Rules of Technical Writing](https://handbook.strapi.io/user-success-manual/12-rules-of-technical-writing) gives an overview of how to structure and write clear documentation.
+- The [Strapi Documentation Style Guide](https://handbook.strapi.io/user-success-manual/strapi-documentation-style-guide) has formatting guidelines and how to implement formatting in markdown files.

-When you are finished writing, create a pull request from your forked repository to the original `documentation` repository (see [the GitHub docs](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) for more information).
+When you are finished writing, create a pull request from your forked repository to the original `documentation` repository (see [the GitHub docs](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) for more information) or use the _Create a new branch for this commit and start a pull request_ option if you are using the GitHub web browser interface (see [the GitHub docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)).

-✋ To be able to submit your contribution, you must sign the CLA (Contributor License Agreement), directly via GitHub (see [our dedicated blog post](https://strapi.io/blog/switching-from-dco-to-cla) for more information).
+✋ Sign the CLA (Contributor License Agreement), directly via GitHub (see [our dedicated blog post](https://strapi.io/blog/switching-from-dco-to-cla) for more information).

-### Pull request review and management
+### Review and management of pull requests

-Read the information below to know how your contribution will be handled by the Strapi Documentation team until it is merged and deployed.

-#### Handling

-When a new pull request is submitted in the Strapi `documentation` repository, it is handled in the following week, meaning that the Strapi team:

-- acknowledges the new pull request, leaving a 👀 reaction on the description
-- tags the pull request, to indicate the type of documentation that is being updated, and optionally the level of priority for the contribution
+The pull request review process and timeline are based on the availability of Strapi's Documentation team to handle community contributions.
+The workflow is:

-- assigns the pull request to a member of the Strapi Documentation team, who will be in charge of the reviewing and merging
+1. The pull request is assigned to a member of the Documentation team.

-#### Review

-Once all of the handling steps are done by the Strapi team, you can expect your pull request to be reviewed in the next week or so.

-Here is what the Strapi Documentation team will review in your pull request:

-- The accuracy and coherence of the contribution, by testing any new piece of code or action for example,
-- The quality of the technical writing, to make sure it is proper technical documentation that is easy to understand (see [12 Rules of Technical Writing](https://www.notion.so/12-Rules-of-Technical-Writing-c75e080e6b19432287b3dd61c2c9fa04))
-- The fit of the contribution among the rest of the Strapi documentation (see [Strapi Documentation Style Guide](https://www.notion.so/Strapi-Documentation-Style-Guide-b9c21387732741ed8b0a3f9701612577))

-The pull request will be validated once the contribution ticks all the boxes.
-At least the validation of the Strapi Documentation team member in charge of the pull request is necessary for it to be merged.
+2. At least 1 member of the Documentation team will review the pull request for:

-#### Deployment
+- accuracy,
+- quality,
+- alignment with the documentation scope and roadmap.

+3. Reviewers will either approve, ask for changes, or reject the pull request.
-Once your pull request is validated and merged, it will be deployed with the next batch of merged pull requests.
-The Strapi Documentation team only deploys the documentation on Wednesdays, but not every week.
+4. Accepted pull requests will be merged and deployed as part of the regular documentation deployments on Wednesdays every 2 weeks.

 Every documentation deployment is communicated through a message in [the "News" section of the Strapi forum](https://forum.strapi.io/c/news/5).